-Indications and Usage (1) Dosage and Administration (2.1, 2.2, 2.3, 2.4, 2.5, 2.6)
+Indications and Usage (1) 12/2024

+Dosage and Administration (2.4, 2.5) 12/2024

+Warnings and Precautions (5.4) 12/2024

--INDICATIONS AND USAGE -
+- INDICATIONS AND USAGE

-IMCIVREE is a melanocortin 4 (MC4) receptor agonist indicated for chronic weight management in adult and pediatric patients 6 years of age and older with monogenic or syndromic obesity due to:
+IMCIVREE is a melanocortin 4 (MC4) receptor agonist indicated to reduce excess body weight and maintain weight reduction long term in adults and pediatric patients 2 years of age and older with syndromic or monogenic obesity due to:

-- Pro-opiomelanocortin (POMC), proprotein convertase subtilisin/kexin type 1 (PCSK1), or leptin receptor (LEPR) deficiency as determined by an FDA-approved test demonstrating variants in POMC, PCSK1, or LEPR genes that are interpreted as pathogenic, likely pathogenic, or of uncertain significance (VUS).
-(1) - Bardet-Biedl syndrome (BBS).
+- Bardet-Biedl syndrome (BBS).
+(1) - Pro-opiomelanocortin (POMC), proprotein convertase subtilisin/kexin type 1 (PCSK1), or leptin receptor (LEPR) deficiency as determined by an FDA-approved test demonstrating variants in POMC, PCSK1, or LEPR genes that are interpreted as pathogenic, likely pathogenic, or of uncertain significance (VUS).
 (1)